St. Johns Town Center: Other

 Condominiums were established in 2006 behind the St. Johns Town Center as part of further expansion.
 Additional apartments and hotels were also built since the center opened.

 On November 23, 2013, Macklemore & Ryan Lewis performed at the St. Johns Town Center for the grand opening of the Microsoft Store (which would later close in 2020 as the company decided to close all Microsoft Stores).

 Additional shops, retail complexes, and entertainment venues in the adjacent vicinity have been constructed since its opening (including a Sprouts Farmers Market, TopGolf facility, and an IKEA store about one mile away), with additional outlets under development as of 2019.

+The development surrounding St. Johns Town Center has also contributed to the emergence of a broader Town Center area within Jacksonville’s Southside region that has developed into a major commercial, residential and entertainment hub.
+The area generally encompasses the Town Center Parkway corridor, much of Gate Parkway between Interstate 295 and Southside Boulevard, and portions of the St. Johns Bluff Road area adjacent to the University of North Florida campus.
+Its boundaries are informal and loosely defined, with some overlap with nearby areas such as Deerwood.